jcasts/sunshine/README.txt

 module.
 This is used for the default value of Sunshine::App#sudo and is passed along to an app's shells on instantiation.

+==== Servers

+Because of how unix works with servers and ports, it's not uncommon to have to run start/stop/restart server commands with upgraded permissions.
+This is true for Apache and Nginx on ports below 1024.
+Due to this, servers automatically try to adjust their permissions to run their commands correctly.
+Since servers should run their commands consistantly, the only way to affect their sudo value is on a server instance basis:

+  server = Nginx.new app, :sudo => nil  # let the shell handle sudo

+However, the above will most likely cause Nginx's start command to fail if shell permissions don't allow running root processes.

+Note: Servers will ONLY touch permissions if their port is smaller than 1024.

 ==== Dependencies